 • Stock up on keto staples.
 Prepare a shopping list of basic keto snacks and foods, including eggs, chicken, cheese, seafood, and low-carb vegetables.
 You can also purchase low-carb variations of common sauces and dips like mayonnaise.

-• Reorganize your refrigerator and pantry.
+• Reorganise your refrigerator and pantry.
 Clear your kitchen of high-carb snacks and foods like pasta, sugar-loaded snacks, and candy.
 You can donate them to friends or family members.
 The harder it is to reach for these kinds of foods, the more likely you are to stick to your new keto lifestyle.

 • Read product labels carefully.
 Have a good look at the serving size of the food item.
 Sometimes, one packet may contain 3-4 servings, and you’d want to avoid overeating.
 Aim for products that are low in net carbs, moderate in proteins, and high in healthy fats.
 Additionally, look through the ingredient list provided and avoid items with added sugar, honey, or maple syrup.